An American Education

 Temple University, Main Campus

 Temple University is a large, well-known, highly respected state-related university located in Philadelphia, Pennsylvania.
-Founded in 1884, the university is the 31st largest public four-year university in the United States and one of the nation's leading centers of professional education.
+Founded in 1884, one of the nation's leading centers of professional education.
 Temple University's accreditation by the Middle States Commission on Higher Education includes Temple's campus in Japan and assures that the university maintains high-quality academic programs internationally.

 Temple University, Rome Campus